Biblical guidance: Matthew 6:9-13; 1 Timothy 2:1-4; Romans 8:26-27

 - Local: Our own bishops (as we pray for them we pray for the diocese).
 Different church organisations, church leaders (Southgate, Westgate, St Edmunds, Vineyard, West Road, URC, Garland Street, Cathedral, Christ Church, North Bury Team, Kingsgate), evangelism, youth organizations (BCY), Sporting 87, CAP

 - Parish: homegroups, mens group, Inspiring Women, lunch and chat, CYFA, Pathfinders, Sunday school groups, staff and office, church committees, different congregations (expression of unity); those involved with Introducing Jesus, Christianity explored, Alpha.
-Those working on specific projects (Reordering, Hyndman Centre, St Peter’s anniversary celebrations).
+Those working on specific projects (Reordering, Thomas Clarkson Centre, St Peter’s anniversary celebrations).
 Staff

 - Specific events in our churches life: look at notice sheet (usually on web by the Friday before the Sunday)